softwaresaved/recipy-test/TestFrameworkDesign.md

 -v --verbose  Be verbose
 ```

-**Questions**
+Robin comments that:

-Is this too much?
-Is there a need to perform pattern matching on the output?
-Would parsing the JSON equivalents be sufficient?
+> Parsing JSON outputs from the `recipy search` and `recipy latest` commands would be fine, with couple of tests to check that the non-JSON output makes sense (and matches the JSON output for a specific situation).

-### 4.3 'recipy --diff' and Git tests
+### 4.4 'recipy --diff' and Git tests

 Tests for 'recipy --diff' and Git require that the Python script that is logged by recipy has been commited to a Git repository.